ricky-galicinao/gitAssignment/README.md

-Hell, this is ricky galicinao's repository!
+Hello, this is ricky galicinao's repository!

 About me?
 my favorite number in electric fan is 3.